Daniel-Frederick/CPS_356/sm0/README.md

 # How to run Program

+- I used Meson as the build system.
+To run you can either install Meson or use gcc.
+- I provided an executable called countUD case you just want to run that.

+How I compiled my program:

-install meson and ninja:
+I installed meson and ninja:
-sudo apt install meson ninja-buld
+sudo apt install meson ninja-build
-Note: If you don't want to install meson and ninja, just use the countUD executable in the root directory

-run cmds:
-meson setup build
+1. meson setup build

-meson compiler -C build
+2. meson compile -C build

-./build/countUD [files]
+3. ./build/countUD [files]